 You see, when I prep, I prep with my immediate family in mind, that is, my wife, children, and myself.
 Every cubic inch of storage is in preparation for my family to survive anything that may happen for as long as we can.
 If we can’t go anywhere for days or, worse, weeks, I want to have the peace of mind to know that we can survive it with no problem.
 Space-conscious preppers may want to read this article about how to conserve space when your preps threaten to overwhelm your home!

-So with all of that said, I do end up telling my other family members (and friends) who think they’ll just come stay with us exactly that.
-I can prep for long-term, but I don’t have the time, space or money to prepare for the whole world.
+So with all of that said, I do end up telling my other unprepared family members (and friends) who think they’ll just come stay with us exactly that.
+I can prep for long-term, but I don’t have the time, space, or money to prepare for the whole world.
 I heavily suggest that they re-evaluate the state of their household and encourage them to get a few extra things.
-I will educate them, but I cannot prepare for them.
+Educatation is offered, but I cannot prepare for them.

 Keep it close to the vest from now on!

 This is a tough situation that we, who are making preparations for the unexpected, face all the time.
 There is one thing that the reader hasn’t mentioned.
-Has she spoken about the very real possibility that the friends and relatives may not be able to safely get to her house?
+Has she spoken about the very real possibility that friends and relatives may not be able to safely get to her house?
 In some of the situations we prep for, sheltering in place is a very real possibility.
-The friends and relatives have to be informed of this possibility and this may be the fact that wakes up friends to the need to prep for their own family.
+Friends and relatives have to be informed of this possibility, and this may be the fact that wakes up friends to the need to prep for their own family.

 That said, it hasn’t always been easy.
 I am prior military, and one of the many benefits of that experience was the immersion into vast diversity amongst even my small unit.
 Of course, there were plenty of like-minded folks to interact with, but there were plenty who did not see eye to eye.
 One of the difficulties in persuading someone to prepare for emergencies when you’re Active Duty is the sense of security provided by the military.
 They know they will be fed and taken care of, even in a disaster.